OVERVIEW: SHADES OF GREEN RESORT FOR FIRST-TIME VISITORS

 - Shades of Green visitors can walk to Disney’s Polynesian Resort, and there take advantage of its transportation options.
 But this walk adds another 10-20 minutes to your transportation time (depending on your pace and your room location).

 It’s better to have your own car.
-But while Disney resorts offer free parking at both the hotels and the parks, Shades guests have to pay for both–$5 per day to park at Shades, and $17 per day to park at the theme parks.
+But while Disney resorts offer free parking at the theme parks, Shades guests have to pay $24 per day to park at the them.
+(Hotel parking is $7/day–much less than Disney now charges.)

 PRICING AT SHADES OF GREEN